Atticus29/dataJitsu/bugs.md

 - [ ] TODO make the signs up a new user test pass (see above list [cross-listed])

 # Resolved issues
+- [x] Creating a user gives them a different uid than they should have?
+- [x] Move not being recorded in database
 - [x] user-status-report stuff is not correctly fetching date from the user's last annotation
 - [x] Fake user doesn't get a uid
 - [x] annotate a move once and when it is done it does it again and finds the previous options unselected //TODO can't figure out why the button is not disabling.
 Seems to work fine when not in testing mode